JordanNottebart/OrderSystem/README.md

 	- To see more details of the order.
 		- In the details, we can also confirm/process the order.
 - Delete
-	- To instantly delete the order and with it the order details.
+	- To instantly delete the order and with it, all the corresponding order details.

 ###Editing Orders
 Currently, it is only possible to edit:
 - The order date
 - The customer
 - The current amount of items
-	- So if there were only 2 seperate products chosen, we can only edit for these 2 products.
+	- So if there were only 2 separate products chosen, we can only edit for these 2 products.

 ## Known Bugs

+###Creating/Editing Orders
+1. When creating or editing orders, if a customer is selected and a product is added to the cart, then later change the customer without adding anything new to the cart and click on 'Create', the order will still be placed under the initially selected customer.

+### Overall Performance
+1. When constantly switching pages from the sidebar, the memory increases and doesn't go back down.

+No further bugs have been identified at this time.